cascino/cp164review/practice/tiered-queue/tiered-queue.md

 Note that in python, classes can have multiple methods with the same name, as long as they have different arguments.

 # examples
-The following is an example of the basic operations
+The following is an example of the basic operations `push` and `pop`.
 ```python
 tpq = TieredPriorityQueue()